Advanced-Robotic-Manipulation/crab/README.md

 <hr style="border: 2px solid gray;"></hr>

-This is the code release for the preprint
+This is the code release for the [*HapticVLA: Contact-Rich Manipulation via Vision-Language-Action Model without Inference-Time Tactile Sensing*](https://arxiv.org/abs/2603.15257) paper (accepted to IROS 2026).
-[*HapticVLA: Contact-Rich Manipulation via Vision-Language-Action Model without Inference-Time Tactile Sensing*](https://arxiv.org/abs/2603.15257) (under review).

 The repository is a fork of [LeRobot](https://github.com/huggingface/lerobot) that adds the **Crab** bimanual robot platform (two SO-101 arms with a tactile-instrumented gripper) and the training pipeline behind HapticVLA.